Wilson wrote his best tune with Steve Cropper

-Wilson Pickett wasn’t signed to Stax, he was on Atlantic, however, for a time they collaborated, and in the early/mid-60s, Wilson found himself working with Steve Cropper and the Stax house band.
-Together they wrote and recorded what was to become one of his biggest tunes, In the Midnight Hour.
+Wilson Pickett wasn’t signed to Stax—he was with Atlantic—but for a time, the two labels collaborated.
+In the early-to-mid ’60s, Wilson found himself working with Steve Cropper and the Stax house band.
+Together, they wrote and recorded what would become his breakthrough and biggest tune: In the Midnight Hour.

-As a solo artist, Pickett had been releasing singles and one album since 1963, but nothing had charted so 1965 and In The Midnight Hour really was the turning point.
+As a solo artist, Pickett had released singles and one album since 1963, but nothing had charted.
+So when In the Midnight Hour landed in 1965, it marked a true turning point.

-The following year, Wilson had three hit tunes, 634-5789 (Soulsville U.S.A), Land of 1,000 Dances, and every covers band’s emergency song, Mustang Sally.
+The following year, he delivered three more hits: 634-5789 (Soulsville U.S.A.), Land of 1,000 Dances, and every covers band’s emergency tune, Mustang Sally.
 The first two went to #1.
-Mustang Sally only reached #6 but its legacy is far greater.
+Mustang Sally only reached #6, but its legacy has arguably been even greater.

-In early 1967, Wilson released another classic, Everybody Needs Somebody To Love, a tune later featured in the film Blues Brothers.
+In early 1967, Wilson released another classic, Everybody Needs Somebody to Love, later made famous by the film The Blues Brothers.

-This two-year period, mid-1965 to early 1967 really defined his career as his five biggest tunes were released during this time.
+This two-year stretch—from mid-1965 to early 1967—really defined Wilson Pickett’s career.
+His five biggest tunes all came during this time.

-After a few more singles without much chart success, he tried a few covers in Hey Jude (Beatles), Born To Be Wild, Hey Joe, and even The Supremes’ You Keep Me Hanging On.
+Afterwards, he released a few more singles with less success and turned to covers, including Hey Jude (The Beatles), Born to Be Wild, Hey Joe, and even The Supremes’ You Keep Me Hanging On.

-In 1972 he also recorded Mama Told Me Not To Come, written by Randy Newman, released six years earlier, it had already been a hit and Wilson didn’t manage to resurrect it.
-In 2000, Tom Jones released his version.
+In 1972, he recorded Mama Told Me Not to Come, written by Randy Newman.
+The tune had already been a hit six years earlier, and Wilson’s version didn’t manage to revive it.
+Tom Jones had greater success with it in 2000.

 Wilson Pickett Tunes | Related Pages

-You can learn to play In the Midnight Hour by Wilson Pickett using chords, lyrics, chord analysis, and the original recording.
+You can learn to play In the Midnight Hour by Wilson Pickett using chords, lyrics, chord analysis, a chord chart, and the original recording.

 | E A | E A | E A | E A |